JaishyamReddivari/AXI_RAM_Verification/README.md

 ### Coverage Closure Strategy

 Initial random stimulus left bins unhit: long burst lengths, unaligned addresses, near-4KB regions, and medium backpressure delays.
 A dedicated `axi_cov_fill_seq` targets these specific bins first, then random stress follows.
-This hybrid approach achieved 100% efficiently.
+This hybrid approach achieved 100% efficiently on 4 of 5 covergroups.
+The remaining `cg_addr` gap (87.50%) in the stress test is due to the `cp_addr_top_of_mem.near_top` bin requiring addresses in a very narrow range (>= 0xFFF0); this is covered by the directed `axi_addr_boundary_test` in the full regression.
 Concurrency coverage (AW+AR simultaneous, W-before-AW) required explicit sampling after scenario execution due to simulator timing limitations with bus-level detection.

 ---